-The aggregate amount of compensation paid by Ryanair Holdings and its subsidiaries to its key management personnel (defined as including each director, whether executive or otherwise, of the Group, as well as the Executive team reporting to the Board of Directors) named above in fiscal year 2021 was €6.6m.
+The aggregate amount of compensation paid by Ryanair Holdings and its subsidiaries to its key management personnel (defined as including each director, whether executive or otherwise, of the Group, as well as the Executive team reporting to the Board of Directors) named above in fiscal year 2022 was €11.3m (including a €3.7m (non-cash) technical accounting charge in relation to unvested share options).
 For details of Mr. O'Leary's compensation in such fiscal year, see "-Remuneration Agreement with Mr. O'Leary" below.